-Parliamentary approval for additional cash of £2,225,000,000 for this expenditure will be sought in a supplementary estimate for HM Treasury.
-Pending that approval, urgent expenditure estimated at £2,225,000,000 will be met by repayable cash advances from the Contingencies Fund.
+Parliamentary approval for additional cash cover of £3,209,742,000 (three billion, two hundred and nine million, seven hundred and forty two thousand pounds) for this service will be sought in the Spring Supplementary Estimate for HM Treasury, as the Winter Supplementary Estimate included a provision for this expenditure.
+Pending that approval, urgent expenditure estimated at £3,209,742,000 (three billion, two hundred and nine million, seven hundred and forty two thousand pounds) will be met by repayable cash advances from the Contingencies Fund.